Meckel’s Scan for Children

 How do I get my child ready for a Meckel scan?

-Your child's doctor will talk with you about how to get your child ready for a Meckel
+Your child's healthcare provider will talk with you about how to get your child ready

-scan.
+for a Meckel scan.
 It’s important to talk with your child.
-Give a simple explanation about why
+Give a simple explanation

-the scan is needed.
-Explain that it is important to stay as still as possible during
+about why the scan is needed.
+Explain that it is important to stay as still as possible

-the scan.
-You can assure your child that you will be nearby during the entire test,
+during the scan.
+You can assure your child that you'll be nearby during the entire

 You may want to bring a favorite book or toy to use while your child is having the